loafey/master-thesis/Thesis/TODO/Major.md

 ## Table of Contents
-- [x] How is 1.1 Background related to 2.
-Background?
-Perhaps specialise one (or both) to technical background, context, problem domian, etc.

-- [x] 3.2 + 3.3: These could also be a bit more informative: I would guess there are also different kinds of contexts, rules, etc.

 - [ ] 5.1.1 is a lonely subsection - I suggest you merge it into 5.1.

 - [ ] 5.2, on the other hand, has parhaps too many subsections

 ## 1 Intro
-- [x] I feel the intro is a bit sudden - perhaps add a sentence or two "zooming in" from the general audience (any CSE MSc student, for example) towards the topic.

 - 1.2 Motivation
   - [ ] 1st sentence is a bit hard to read: mainly a long "list".
-  - [x] "Although the merits of functional programming are evident (Hughes, 1989), it is under represented for system-level programming": use "underrepresented" (one word) and replace "evident" by "well established".
   - [ ] There are parts here which seem to be the logic version of the systems backgroud from 1.1.
   - [ ] Perhaps restructure to have 1.1 "Context: Functional programming
     meets system-level coding" or even "Linear logic" instead of FP.

-- 1.3: Related work
-  - [x] "A lot of research" - this sentence is too vague.
-  - [x] This whole subsection is too narrow for a "related work" section.
-    Rename or beef up significantly to 5-10 references.

 ## 2 Background
-- 2.1 Lambda calculus and linear types
-  - [x] "... the set of variables in �� ...": this is not quite correct - I think you mean "free variables"?
-But even in the linear case "the set of variables in �� is Γ" is a "type error" as you have presented contexts as lists of pairs, not sets.

-  - [x] The way Duplicate is used could use some explanation: it looks as if something like this would be a valid typing derivation:

-      (Gamma, x:!A |- f x : A o-> A)   (y :!
-A |- y : A)
-     --------------------------------------------------- App
-      Gamma, x:!A, y :!A |- f x y : A
-     --------------  Duplicate
-      Gamma, x:!A |- f x y : A

-    But the "y" in the bottom is now "unbound"?

-- 2.2 Continuation-passing Style
-  - [x] Example: "id = ����.����. ��(��)" uses unbound "n".

 - 2.3 Comp Target
   - [ ] It is also a bit of a shift in direction - so far in 2.n you have introduced different theoretical topics, but here I think you